youngklee/ZenPackers/zenpack_release.rst

 Commercial Zenpacks
 -----------------------

-* For commercial ZenPacks, we send the Egg to Rusty or some higher authority.
+* For commercial ZenPacks, we send the Egg to our release team.

   - You need to let us know that you have a released a commercial ZP.
-  - Consult Chet, John C, Rusty, or the equivalent with questions.

 * First: Go to the master branch on Jenkins and build it.
 This will look like::

    http://jenkins.zenosslabs.com/job/master-ZenPacks.zenoss.XYZ/

-* Email the ZP to Rusty: zsalinas@zenoss.com
+* Email the ZP release team at the following: zenpack-releases@zenoss.com

   - Include a list of all dependencies in the email body.
+  - Include the egg as an attachement

 Publish the Documentation on Wiki
 =================================